Delirium and Dementia – Do You Know The Difference?

 It is quite common for people with dementia to develop delirium while they are hospitalized.
 One study found that one-quarter of Alzheimer's patients developed delirium during a hospital admission.

-You May Also Like:Understanding the Progression of Alzheimer’s Disease
+You May Also Like:Know the Top Symptoms of Alzheimer’s Disease

 Related Search Topics (Ads):